-As at March 31, 2019, the head office is located at 2 Bloor St W, 7th Floor, Toronto, Ontario, Canada, and the registered office is located at 181 Bay Street, Suite 2100, Toronto, Ontario, Canada.
+As at September 30, 2019, the head and registered office is located at 2 Bloor St W, 7th Floor, Toronto, Ontario, Canada.

 2. Basis of presentation and significant accounting policies

 a) Statement of compliance

 These condensed consolidated financial statements have been prepared in accordance with International Accounting Standards ("IAS") 34 'Interim Financial Reporting' (IAS 34) using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and the Interpretations of the International Financial Reporting and Interpretations Committee ("IFRIC").